helloanh/DIRAC/LICENSE.md/README.md

 # DIRAC

 ## About
-Dicom Remote Image Analyzer in the Cloud (DIRAC) is prototype of Dicom-to-STL cloud application server and cloud storage,
+Dicom Remote Image Analyzer in the Cloud (DIRAC) is prototype of Dicom-to-STL cloud application server and cloud storage.

 ## Background

 Interregional collaboration among the VA medicals centers has become an important requirement for high quality health care services.
 Many medical centers in different regions cannot communicate and share DICOM and STL imaging for collaboration.
-To obtain aDICOM image from one region to another, medical personels must send a request and await the DICOM files through postal mail.
+To obtain a DICOM image from one region to another, medical personels must send a request and await the DICOM files through postal mail.

 ## Proposal